 Everyone experiences trauma differently.
 Some individuals have mild emotional and physical reactions, while others experience debilitating symptoms that affect their quality of life.
 Common emotional responses to trauma include intense feelings of anger, sadness, hopelessness, and guilt.
 Common physical symptoms include insomnia, headaches or body aches, and flashbacks or nightmares about the traumatic event.

 Seeking treatment for trauma means seeking treatment for the symptoms that affect your life.
-Working with a Licensed Clinical Psychologist who has experience in trauma therapy helps you overcome these feelings and behaviors so that you can heal and improve your overall quality of life.
+Working with a Licensed Clinical Psychologist who has experience in trauma treatment helps you overcome these feelings and behaviors so that you can heal and improve your overall quality of life.

 Untreated Trauma Leads to Other Psychological Disorders